YingningLiu610/what-touch-leaves-behind/README.md

 *What Touch Leaves Behind* is an interactive installation exploring the translation between physical touch, sound, and visual texture.

 Four contact microphones capture interactions with four textured surfaces.
-The physical sounds of rubbing, scratching, and tapping are processed in Max/MSP, while the amplitude data is sent to a p5.js visual system.
-Each interaction gradually reveals a corresponding plant texture on screen.
+The physical sounds of rubbing, scratching, and tapping are processed in Max/MSP, while the amplitude data is sent to a p5.js visual system, where each interaction gradually reveals a corresponding plant texture.

-Pre-analysed image and texture data are also used to generate and shape sound, creating different sonic responses for each surface.
+Pre-analysed image data is also used to shape and generate sound, creating a different sonic response for each texture.

 ## Instructions

+### 1. Download and install

+Download or clone the project and open the project folder in VS Code or a terminal.

+Install the required Node.js dependencies:

+`npm install`

-### 1. Connect the audio interface
+### 2. Start the server

-Connect four contact microphones to Inputs 5–8 of the audio interface.

-Open Max/MSP and go to:

-**Options → Audio Status**

-Select the correct audio interface for both Input and Output.

-Check that:
-- Inputs 5–8 correspond to the four contact microphones
-- Outputs 1–2 are correctly assigned

-Turn on DSP/audio in Max.
+From the project root, run:

+`node bridge/server.js`

+The server receives OSC data from Max/MSP and sends it to the browser through WebSocket.

-### 2. Open the Max/MSP patch
+### 3. Open the Max/MSP patch

 Open:

 `max/texturesound.maxpat`

-Turn on all controls marked **START** in orange.

-This activates:
-- visual data output
-- ambient background sound
-- Plant 1 texture data
-- Plant 2 texture data
-- Plant 3 texture data
-- Plant 4 texture data

-The four data files (`plant1data`–`plant4data`) should remain in the same folder as the Max patch.

-### 3. Start the server

-In VS Code or a terminal, open the project root and run:

-`npm install`

-Then:

-`npm start`

-The server receives OSC data from Max/MSP and sends it to the browser through WebSocket.
+Connect the audio interface and four contact microphones.

+Follow the **SETUP / HOW TO RUN** instructions inside the Max patch and turn on the orange-labelled **START** controls and visual output gate.

 ### 4. Open the visual system